syntasso/workshop/enhancing-a-promise/README.md

 Your platform has a new Promise.
 Your users have access to a new service from the Promise.
 Your finance team has the ability to track service usage.
 Well done!

 To recap the steps we took:
-1. ✅&nbsp;&nbsp;Aquired a base Promise
+1. ✅&nbsp;&nbsp;Acquired a base Promise
 1. ✅&nbsp;&nbsp;Changed the Promise so that _the user who wants an instance_ knows they need to include their `costCentre` name when they make their request to the platform
 1. ✅&nbsp;&nbsp;Changed the Promise so that _the worker cluster_ Operator that creates the instance knows to apply the new `costCentre` label `costCentre`
 1. ✅&nbsp;&nbsp;Changed the Promise so that _the pipeline_ knows how to add the user's `costCentre` to the request for the instance